-Web portal providing an overview of the author and his work, for researchers, journalists and students.
+Web portal in English providing an introduction to the author and his work, for researchers, journalists and students.
 All content on this site is provided for non-profit educational purposes.
 Site created and maintained by Dr. Adrian Feuchtwanger.

 The photo above is of the passport held by Edgar at age 14.